 Effective June 30, 1996, the University of St. Thomas will be required to implement Statement of Financial Accounting Standards (SFAS) No. 116, "Accounting for Contributions Received and Contributions Made", and SFAS No. 117, "Financial Statements of Not-For-Profit Organizations".
 The most significant provision of SFAS No. 116 is the recognition of pledges in the financial statements.
 SFAS No. 117 requires a change in the display of financial statements.
-SFAS No. 117 requires a change in the display of financial assets.
+SFAS No. 117 requires a change in the display of financial asset men those based on fund accounting to a display based on the concept of "net assets".
 The impact of these pronouncements has not been determined, but management does not expect these pronouncements to have a material impact on the total fund balance of the University.